jessemull/crow-detector-lambda-at-edge/README.md

-# Blockbuster Index Lambda At Edge
+# Crow Detector Lambda At Edge

-The **Blockbuster Index** is an AI-powered exploration of how consumer buying habits have shifted from traditional brick-and-mortar stores to digital purchases across the United States.
-Inspired by the nostalgic decline of physical video rental stores like Blockbuster, this project creates a unique index that scores each state based on various signals reflecting the balance of online versus in-person purchases.
+The **Crow Detector** is an AI-powered application that helps users identify and learn about different species of crows and other corvids.
+This project provides a comprehensive database and identification tools for bird enthusiasts, researchers, and nature lovers.

-The **Blockbuster Index** website visualizes these scores and trends, providing users with an engaging way to see how retail behaviors vary geographically, combining humor and data-driven insights.
+The **Crow Detector** website offers interactive features for crow identification, species information, and educational content about these intelligent birds.

-The **Blockbuster Index Project Lamdba@Edge** provides deep linking for the **Blockbuster Index Project** website.
+The **Crow Detector Project Lambda@Edge** provides deep linking for the **Crow Detector Project** website.

-This repository is part of the **Blockbuster Index Project** which includes the following repositories:
+This repository is part of the **Crow Detector Project** which includes the following repositories:

-- **[Blockbuster Index MCP Lambda](https://github.com/jessemull/blockbuster-index-mcp-lambda)**: The **Blockbuster Index** MCP lambda.
+- **[Crow Detector MCP Lambda](https://github.com/jessemull/crow-detector-mcp-lambda)**: The **Crow Detector** MCP lambda.
-- **[Blockbuster Index Project Client](https://github.com/jessemull/blockbuster-index)**: The **Blockbuster Index** NextJS client.
+- **[Crow Detector Project Client](https://github.com/jessemull/crow-detector-client)**: The **Crow Detector** NextJS client.
-- **[Blockbuster Index Lambda@Edge](https://github.com/jessemull/blockbuster-index-lambda-at-edge)**: The **Blockbuster Index** Lambda@Edge.
+- **[Crow Detector Lambda@Edge](https://github.com/jessemull/crow-detector-lambda-at-edge)**: The **Crow Detector** Lambda@Edge.

 ## Table of Contents